habpygo/webmamgiota/README.md

 #### Examples
 Check out our [example folder](/example) for a send and a receive example.

-To run this edit the `sender/send.go` and `receiver/receive.go` file, set the correct provider and address and you are ready to run.
+To run this, cd into the example folder and edit the `sender/send.go` and `receiver/receive.go` file, set the correct provider and address and you are ready to run.

 Start the receiver first: `$ go run receiver/receive.go`.
-He checks every 5 seconds if there are new messages, until cancelled.
+It will check for new messages every 5 seconds, until cancelled.

 Then start the sender: `$ go run sender/send.go`.